 This post may contain affiliate links.

-The biggest reason I chose Namecheap over the other providers is their pricing.
+The biggest reason I chose Namecheap over the other providers is because of their pricing.
 As its name suggests, Namecheap has the most affordable pricing of the many providers I researched.
 Affordable doesn’t always mean it’s the best decision, but it is really close in this case.
-The plan I chose is called “Stellar” and is their shared hosting, as opposed to their WordPress managed hosting, called “EasyWP”.
-The plan has the following features:
+The plan I chose is called “Stellar” and is their shared hosting, as opposed to their WordPress managed hosting, called “EasyWP”(If you’re looking for higher end managed hosting, check out something like WP Engine).
+The plan I chose offers the following features:

 - 20GB of SSD-accelerated storage